entu/ssg/README.md

 To pass data to index.jade use __data.yaml__ file.
 This data is passed to index.jade in object named _D_ (To get property _text_ from data.yaml use _D.text_ in index.jade).

+You can put locale identificator to filename (like data.en.yaml) for locale speciffic content.
+Other locales _page_ object is accessible via _page.otherLocales_ object.

 This file can also contain page configuration info.
 All page parameters must be inside _page_ property.
 This info is also passed to index.jade in _page_ object.

 Some page parameters will change how HTML is generated.
 Those are: